Residents bring their recycling to the Cavendish Transfer Station and Recycling Facility at 354 Route 131.

 Paint Empty and dry metal paint cans (covers removed) go into the scrap metal pile.
 Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections.
 In addition, several retailers in the District accept paint year-round at the following locations:

 LaValley Building Supply in Ludlow

 Aubuchon Hardware in Windsor

 These retailers can only accept paint in labeled, non-rusty cans.
 Bring all other cans to the household hazardous waste collections.

 Open Burning Cavendish has an open burning ordinance and with good reason.
 Decades ago, most trash consisted of only paper, cardboard, and glass.
 Today, however, manufacturers use a host of synthetics in packaging, most of which release carcinogenic toxins into the air and soil when burned.
-Please do your part to protect Vermont's public and environmental health from toxics; talk to your neighbors about the dangers associated with burning trash.
+Please do your part to protect Vermont's public and environmental health from toxins; talk to your neighbors about the dangers associated with burning trash.

 Extra Stuff Buy and sell used business materials at great prices by visiting the Reuse Marketplace.
 This is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials.

 Compost Bins Tired of paying to dispose of all of your kitchen scraps?
 Compost them in your own backyard.
 Each spring, through the Solid Waste District, you can purchase a compost bin and how-to guide at less than half of the retail price.
 Need another incentive?
 Organics rotting in landfills add to greenhouse gas emissions and global warming.
 Call 674-9235 for more info.

 Cell Phones Drop off old cell phones and used inkjet printer cartridges at the Town Offices.
 The TO will pass them on to the school for its fundraising program.